GhanGhan/Robot_Smart_Car/ReadMe.md

 # Table of Contents
 1. Summary of Functionality
+2. Prototyping and Operation Videos
-2. Repository Structure
+3. Repository Structure
-3. Code Description
+4. Code Description
-4. Installation
+5. Installation
-5. License
+6. License
-6. Acknowledgments
+7. Acknowledgments

 # Summary of Functionality
 -	Hardware switch to change velocity command source between USB and Bluetooth with indicator lights to signal which medium to robot is expecting a command to originate from (see *Figure 1*)